rogerkeays/unchecked/README.md

         .map(file -> file + ": " + Files.lines(Paths.get(file)).count())
         .toList();

 When you can't handle a checked exception, a common practise is to rethrow it as a RuntimeException.
-With *Unchecked*, this is no longer necessary.
+The problem with this, apart from the code pollution, is that the root cause of exceptions get hidden, and sometimes lost if developers forget to retain it.
+With *Unchecked*, wrapping checked exceptions is longer necessary.
 The exception will just be passed back up the call stack.

 **Before:**